AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/ssl-by-default.md

 >
 >If the **Configure HTTPS** alert is not present in the Inbox, you can navigate directly to the HTTPS Wizard by going to *<http://serveraddress:serverport/libs/granite/security/content/sslConfig.html?item=configuration%2fconfiguressl&_charset_=utf-8>*

 Un utilisateur du service appelé « **ssl-service** » a été créé pour cette fonctionnalité.
-Une fois l’alerte ouverte, vous serez guidé dans l’assistant de configuration suivant :
+Une fois que vous avez ouvert l&#39;alerte, vous serez guidé dans l&#39;assistant de configuration suivant :

 1. Tout d’abord, configurez les informations d’identification du magasin.
 These are the credentials for the **ssl-service** system user&#39;s key store that will contain the private key and trust store for the HTTPS listener.